neondatabase/website/content/docs/extensions/neon-utils.md

 ### Run the test

-1. Create a `test.sql` file with the following queries:
+1. Install the `neon_utils` extension:

     ```sql
+    CREATE EXTENSION IF NOT EXISTS neon_utils;
+    ```

+2. Create a `test.sql` file with the following queries:

+    ```sql
     SELECT LOG(factorial(25000)) / LOG(factorial(10000));
     SELECT txid_current();
     ```

-2. To avoid errors when running `pgbench`, initialize your database with the tables used by `pgbench`.
+3. To avoid errors when running `pgbench`, initialize your database with the tables used by `pgbench`.
 This can be done using the `pgbench -i` command, specifying the connection string for your Neon database.
 You can obtain a connection string from the **Connection Details** widget on the Neon **Dashboard**.
 Your connection string will similar to the one below:

     <CodeBlock shouldWrap>